Meditation Practice Schedule (all times EST)

 1. Returning to Ease in The Body

-1. Sit so that you can allow your leg muscles to relax while keeping your torso light and upright.
-Allow your ears to float above your shoulders.
-Choose a way that allows you to sit with ease.
+1. Seat.
+Choose a way to sit that allows you to sit with ease.
 For some, that means sitting cross-legged on a cushion.
 For others, sitting in a chair with the feet on the ground is the way.
 Some use a meditation bench or turn a cushion sideways and take a kneeling position.
-Choose a way that allows you to sit with ease.
-It’s also ok to lay down if you can’t find a way to comfortably sit upright.
-Every body is different.
-You’ll learn what yours needs with practice.
+Others lie down.
+You’ll learn what your body needs with practice.

-When you notice that you’re leaning one way or another, or feel muscles tensing up, or have otherwise drifted away from your light, easy posture, just reset.
-You might notice that this drift away from ease in the body is connected to similar drift in the breathing and the mind.
-This is totally normal.
+5. Take it easy.
+When you notice that you’re leaning one way or another, or feel your muscles tensing up, or have otherwise drifted away from your light, easy posture, please take a breath and take it easy.
+This is part of practice.
 It doesn’t mean you’re a bad person, or a bad meditator.
 It just means you’re a human being.

 2. Returning to Ease in The Breathing